samaea/Surface-FAQ-Bot-Workshop/README.md

       ![Opening Bot Framework Composer via the start menu](./images/startmenu-composer.png)

-  1. Let's create a new Bot Framework Composer
+  1. Let's create a new Bot Framework Composer Project

      - Click on **New**
      - **Create from Knowledge base (QnAMaker)**